soazcomms/soazcomms.github.io/README.md

 The .csv format is appropriate for input to **influxDB**, which feeds into **Grafana** for visualization.
 Each .csv file is uploaded into influxDB, and then deleted from DSNdata/INFLUX.
-Each .csv file that [DSN_python](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSN_V03.py) writes is tagged with the site label, DSNnnn-U-SiteName, for influxDB to include it in the appropriate "dashboard" that is specific to the site so that **Grafana** can display it.
+Each .csv file that [DSN_python](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSN_V03.py) writes is tagged with the site label, DSNnnn-U_SiteName, for influxDB to include it in the appropriate "dashboard," each of which is specific to the site so that **Grafana** can display it.
 ### Step 4
 Once each .dat file in DSNdata/NEW is processed it is deleted.
 ### Step 5